 There are diet pills on the market that actually work.
 They’re called beans.
 Researchers suggest beans, as they’re particularly rich in soluble fiber, can lessen the accumulation of abdominal fat deposits.
 A study by researchers at Wake Forest Baptist Medical Center found that for every 10-gram increase in soluble fiber eaten per day, visceral fat reduced by 3.7 percent over five years.
 Fill up, without filling out, with just 1/2 a cup of beans.
 If the musical fruits tend to leave you bloated, stick to canned varieties that have soaked long enough to break down much of the gas-causing oligosaccharides.

-Joe for Green Tea
+Swap Your Cup of Joe for Green Tea

 Green tea and weight loss are a natural pair.
 Sipping on green tea throughout the morning has proven to whittle your waist, but too much coffee has the opposite effect.
 What makes green tea so waist friendly are compounds called catechins, belly-fat crusaders that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver’s fat burning capacity.
 In a recent study, participants who combined a daily habit of 4-5 cups of green tea with a 25-minute sweat session (or 180 minutes a week), lost 2 more pounds than the non tea-drinking exercisers.
 Meanwhile, a research team in Washington found that the same amount of coffee (5+ cups/day) doubled visceral belly fat.
 If you’re getting tired of green, turn to any of these 5 Best Teas for Weight Loss.